w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ## What is EPUB 3.4?

 EPUB 3.4 is a file format for digital books.
-It packages HTML, CSS, images, and other web content into a single `.epub` file that users read with reading apps (called "reading systems").
+It packages HTML, CSS, images, and other web content into a single `.epub` file that users read with reading apps (called "Reading Systems").

 ### Key specifications:
 - [EPUB 3.4](https://w3c.github.io/epub-specs/epub34/authoring/) - The file format